penelopedef/Skin_lesion_classification_ResNet-50_Attention_LSTM/README.md

 Furthermore, the integration of **explainable Artificial Intelligence** (**XAI**) added an important dimension to interpreting model decision making, offering significant potential for the real-world clinical adoption of AI-assisted clinical diagnosis.

-## Dataset
-The dataset was sourced from the ISIC Challenge website - https://challenge.isic-archive.com/data/.

 ## Required Libraries
 Make sure to install the following packages in your Colab/virtual environment: